Wednesday, September 17, 2014

 Posted by Kimi at 8:43 AM

 Today is the first day of my last transfer.
 I am freaking out a bit because I thought that my time here would never end and I am being proven wrong.
-I will be staying here in Eduardo Gomes and I am really happy about that but Sister Smith was transfered.
+I will be staying here in Eduardo Gomes and I am really happy about that but Sister Smith was transferred.
 Will be interesting to see who will be the next companion.

 Sorry the email is short.
 I didn´t have any questions to answer.
 I love you all and wish you a great week.